maartenSXM/GrowOS/README.md

 All component libraries live within the project to ensure stable dependency.
 Each component has a CMakeLists.txt as required by the CMAKE build tool integrated into ESP-IDF.

 If the first compile set the correct chip target using `idf.py set-target <chip_name>`.
 Chip_name = esp32s2
-Else careful because command resets sdkconfig
+Else CAREFUL because command resets sdkconfig

 Important
 `idf.py set-target` will clear the build directory and re-generate the sdkconfig file from scratch.
 The old sdkconfig file will be saved as sdkconfig.old.